abs-lang/abs/README.md

 things happen on a weekly basis.

-Have a look at the roadmaps [here](https://github.com/abs-lang/abs/milestones): we're currently targeting the first iteration of ABS, [preview-1](https://github.com/abs-lang/abs/milestone/1).
+Have a look at the roadmaps [here](https://github.com/abs-lang/abs/milestones): we're currently working on the 2nd iteration of ABS, [preview-2](https://github.com/abs-lang/abs/milestone/3).